Truth Discovery in Sequence Labels from Crowds: Experiments

 \subsection{Ablation Study}

 To gain insights into our three-module framework, we investigate the effectiveness of components of $AggSLC$ via ablation study.
-We conduct three set of experiments to investigate the importance of each module in the proposed model. $AggSLC$ - $L_{inc}$ means that the consistency module is removed from Eq. (\ref{eq 1}), $AggSLC$ - $L_{pred}$ means that the prediction module is removed from Eq. (\ref{eq 1}), and $AggSLC$ - $(L_{inc}$,$L_{pred})$ means that only the aggregation module is kept in Eq. (\ref{eq 1}).
-Note that although we utilized BERT for the machine learning prediction module, $AggSLC$ can adopt any machine learning model in the prediction module.
+We conduct three sets of experiments to investigate the importance of each module of $AggSLC$. $AggSLC$ - $L_{inc}$ means that the consistency module is removed from Eq. (\ref{eq 1}), $AggSLC$ - $L_{pred}$ means that the prediction module is removed from Eq. (\ref{eq 1}), and $AggSLC$ - $(L_{inc}$,$L_{pred})$ means that only the aggregation module is kept in Eq. (\ref{eq 1}).
+Note that although we utilized BERT for the prediction module, $AggSLC$ can adopt any other model for the prediction module.
 The results are summarized in Table \ref{table: Ablation}.

 \textbf{Effect of the consistency module ($L_{inc}$).} We evaluate the proposed model in the absence of $L_{inc}$ for both NER and PICO datasets.

 Comparing $AggSLC$ and $AggSLC$ - $L_{inc}$, we observe that strict F1 has decreased for both datasets in the absence of $L_{inc}$ confirming our expectation.

 \textbf{Effect of the prediction module ($L_{pred}$).} Similarly, we evaluate the proposed model in the absence of the prediction module $L_{pred}$ to show the effectiveness of this module.
 There are two sets of comparisons for this experiment: $AggSLC$ with $AggSLC$ - $L_{pred}$, and $AggSLC$ - $L_{inc}$ with $AggSLC$ - ($L_{inc}$,$L_{pred})$, where the difference for each pair is the absence of the prediction module.
 We observe a considerable drop in performance when the prediction module is removed.
-This is because the model misses one good worker since the prediction output is considered as an extra set of worker labels.
+This is because the model misses one good worker since the prediction output is considered an extra set of worker labels.
 The decrease in the NER dataset is larger than the decrease in the PICO dataset because the NER dataset's machine learning performance is significantly better than machine learning performance on PICO dataset (shown in Table \ref{table: ablation2}).